 The Executor configured in the CachingConnectionFactory is passed into the RabbitMQ Client when creating the connection, and its threads are used to deliver new messages to the listener container.
-If this is not configured, the client uses an internal thread pool executor with a pool size of five.
+If this is not configured, the client uses an internal thread pool executor with (at the time of writing) a pool size of Runtime.getRuntime().availableProcessors() \ 2 for each connection.